Lotus Exige: Lotus Exige Cup 380 (2016–present)

 The Lotus Exige Cup 380 is a more hardcore variant of the Exige Sport 380.
 Performance of the car remains the same as the Sport 380 but it features more aero components and a larger rear wing to produce more downforce at high speeds.
 The Exige Cup 380 generates 200 kg of downforce at its maximum speed of 175 mph; the top speed is reduced due to excess downforce and more drag.
-It features a more stripped out interior in order to save weight and other light weight carbon fiber components, Lotus states a lowest possible dry weight of only 1,057 kg.
+It features a more stripped out interior in order to save weight and other light weight carbon fibre components, Lotus states a lowest possible dry weight of only 1,057 kg.

 Lotus Exige Cup 430 (2017–present)

 On 9 November 2017, Lotus unveiled the most powerful version of the Exige to date called the Exige Cup 430, producing 430 PS and using the Evora GT430's powertrain, modified to fit in the smaller Exige.
 The car body can produce 220 kg of downforce.
 The Cup 430 is 19 kg lighter than the Sport 380 due to the use of carbon fibre in body panels and interior and a titanium exhaust.
 The gearbox allows quicker gearshifts than the previous model.
 The Cup 430 is not offered with an automatic gearbox.
-The Lotus Exige Cup 430 is capable of covering the Hethel circuit in 1 minute 24.8 seconds – the fastest production car to lap the circuit – 1.2 seconds faster than the road going Lotus 3-Eleven.